bernatesquirol/tfm-docs/timeseries.md

 AIC=1267.78   AICc=1268.02   BIC=1285.5
 ```

-The problem in fitting the Arima model with regressors is that, if we want to predict, we need the regressor as input.
-If we could have an overall estimate of how
+When fitting the arima model with regressors we have that, if we want to predict, we need the regressor as input, the level at which we predict.
+If we could have an overall estimate of how the level changes for the user, we could predict with the regressor model an accurate timeline for the user.

+**Residuals of the models**

 <figure style="text-align:center">
     <iframe height='520' scrolling='no' src='../tfm-plots/residuals-slider.html' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 99.99%;'></iframe>
-    <figcaption>Fig.4 - Sum of changes relative to the mean of the jump between levels (J') from all timelines.</figcaption>
+    <figcaption>Fig.8 - Sum of changes relative to the mean of the jump between levels (J') from all timelines.</figcaption>
 </figure>

-Time Series Analysis With Applications in R by Jonathan D. Cryer, Kung-Sik Chan

-- Explain residua
+The p-values for our models are in the following table.
+We can see how model 3.1 presents p-values less than 0.1 in some of the lags.
+We should not consider the 3.1 model for further research.

 | k\model | 1        | 2_1      | 2_2      | 3_1          | 3_2      |
 | ------: | -------- | -------- | -------- | ------------ | -------- |